websiteinspiration/bugsplat.rb/entries/2012-09-08-keeping-a-programming-journal-with-marginalia.md

 Tags:  Marginalia, Programming

-In addition to writing on this blog, I've been keeping notes for various things on [Marginalia](https://www.marginalia.io), my web-based note taking and journaling app.
+In addition to writing on this blog, I've been keeping notes for various things on [Marginalia](http://www.marginalia.io), my web-based note taking and journaling app.
 In my [previous post](/announcing-marginalia) I talked about the why and how of Marginalia itself.
 In this post I'd like to talk more about what I actually use it for day to day, in particular to keep programming journals.

+*Update 2013-10-19: Marginalia is shut down and open source [on GitHub](https://github.com/peterkeen/marginalia)*

 --fold--